ROCm/HIP/INSTALL.md

    * Checkout https://github.com/ROCm-Developer-Tools/HIP.git master branch and build it with HCC installed with ROCm packages.
 Please use -DHIP_COMPILER=clang with cmake to enable hip-clang.

-* Environment variables to let hipcc to use clang to compile HIP program

 * Default paths and environment variables:

    * By default HIP looks for HSA in /opt/rocm/hsa (can be overridden by setting HSA_PATH environment variable)